New Italian government formed, allying M5S and the center-left | DW | 04.09.2019

 The new coalition between the two former sworn enemies is expected to improve ties with EU and adopt a somewhat softer stance on immigration.

-However, even after being sworn in, the new government will still need to overcome votes of confidence in Italy's two houses of parliament later this week.
+However, even after being sworn in, the new government will still need to be approved by votes of confidence in Italy's two houses of parliament later this week to ensure it has a majority.

 Read more: Italy crisis edges closer to resolution